molefrog/wouter/README.md

 [![Build Status](https://travis-ci.org/molefrog/wouter.svg?branch=master)](https://travis-ci.org/molefrog/wouter)

 A tiny routing solution for modern React apps that relies on Hooks.
-A router you wanted so bad in your pet project.
+A router you wanted so bad in your pet project!

-- Zero dependency, only **1.04KB** gzipped (vs 17KB `react-router`).
+- Zero dependency, only **1.04KB** gzipped vs 17KB [React Router](https://github.com/ReactTraining/react-router);
-- A top-level `Router` component is **fully optional**.
+- A top-level `<Router />` component is **fully optional**;
-- Mimics `react-router`'s best practices, although the library is not a drop-in replacement.
+- Mimics [React Router](https://github.com/ReactTraining/react-router)'s best practices, however the library isn't a drop-in replacement;
-- Out of the box only supports History API, customization is possible via a `Router` component.
+- Out of the box only supports History API, customization is possible via a `<Router />` component.

 ## How to get started?